-An island Nation in the Indian nation and south of India is known for diverse landscapes.
-The sandy beaches to the rainforest and parched plains are the welcoming site for the tourist.
+Sri Lanka is an island Nation in the south of India also known for its diverse landscapes.
+The sandy beaches of the rainforest and parched plains are welcoming sites for tourists.

-The combination of landscapes with beaches and plains gives you an experience worth to cherish.
+The combination of landscapes with beaches and plains gives you an experience worth cherishing.
 The ancient Buddhist ruins are the wealthiest sight to gaze at and the UNESCO world heritage sites are added beauty to the country.
-The ruins dating back to 2000 years signifies the countries culture and tradition that flourishes in Sri Lanka.
+The ruins dating back to 2000 years signify the country’s culture and tradition that flourishes in Sri Lanka.

 Official Name: Democratic Socialist Republic of Sri Lanka.

 Location: Latitude 5° 55.
 To 9° 50.
 North, Longitude 79° 42.
 To 81° 52., 650km north of the equator

 Dimensions: 430km North to South, 225km East to West

 Currency (code): Sri Lankan Rupee (LKR)

 National Flower: The Blue Water Lily (Nymphaea stellata).